Frequently Asked Questions

 Where do I have my mail sent?

 Mailbox numbers are assigned just prior to the beginning of the semester.
-Upon arrival to the College, you will receive your mailbox number and combination.
+Upon arrival to campus, you will receive your mailbox number and combination.
 This is how your mail should be addressed:

 701 North Clinton Street